jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/2018-01-08-a-better-way-than-object-orientation-and-TDD.md

 _Object-Oriented Programming was one of my technical expertise!_

-I can't help but laugh at myself when I heard Uncle Bob Martin talk about [programmers claiming to know about OOP when they do not truly know OOP.](https://youtu.be/Nsjsiz2A9mg?t=34m5s)
+I can't help but laugh at myself when, years later, I heard Uncle Bob Martin talk about [programmers claiming to know about OOP when they do not truly know OOP.](https://youtu.be/Nsjsiz2A9mg?t=34m5s)

 <!--more-->